thewatermethod/dont-dream/content/keeper-moves.md

 - Reveal the presence of the emissary
-- Change something fundamental about the town with no explanation -Turn up some piece of the town’s secret history
+- Change something fundamental about the town with no explanation
+- Turn up some piece of the town’s secret history

 When making an emissary move